-State Senator Malcolm A. Smith (D-Queens) announced today that he will be embarking on a district wide listening tour that will take place during the months of July and September.
-"After a productive and historic session year, I am excited to visit these communities and discuss important issues with my constituents.
+State Senator Malcolm A. Smith (D-Queens) announced today that he will once again embark on a district wide listening tour.
+"After a productive listening tour this past fall, I am excited to revisit communities in my district to discuss important issues with my constituents.

 Thank you to all of those who participated in the New York State Senate's fist ever online Town Hall.
 Since we're always striving to serve the people of New York better, and this was our first attempt at an event like this, we would appreciate your feedback on how we can improve the experience.